CIT has introduced an electronic tool called 'My Profiling' to support the learning of apprentices and trainees at CIT.|

 - Verify apprentice/trainee Weekly on-the-job activity

-- Support your apprentice/trainee's ability to undertake activities in the workplace, My Profiling refers to this as 'workplace standard achieved' (WPSA)
+- Support your apprentice/trainee's ability to undertake activities in the workplace, My Profiling refers to this as 'employer support', previously known as 'workplace standard achieved' (WPSA).

 Employers can monitor the progress of their apprentice or trainee against the units of competency required to achieved the qualification by viewing the apprentice's training plan on My Profiling.
 Employers may also use My Profiling for information on tasks/activities their apprentice or trainee may require further experience in to complete their units of competency.